How to Create a Photography Website: 8 Simple Steps

 Excited to get started?
 We bet you are – here’s a quick look at those steps again:

-- Get your photography seen – promote your hard work.
+- Optimize your site for SEO – promote your hard work

 If you’ve created a photography website, and have your own tips or tricks, we’d love to hear them!
 Please let us know in the comments.